O-Level Chemistry Purity & Sublimation Masterclass

 1 | What the syllabus demands

 - Methods of purification (Section 1.2).
-SEAB expects students to describe, select, and justify separation methods for solid–solid, solid–liquid, and liquid–liquid mixtures — including sublimation, crystallisation, distillation, fractional distillation, and the use of separating funnels.
+The syllabus covers describing, selecting, and justifying separation methods for solid–solid, solid–liquid, and liquid–liquid mixtures — including sublimation, crystallisation, distillation, fractional distillation, and the use of separating funnels.

 - Purity checks.
 Candidates must deduce purity from melting/boiling point data, interpret chromatograms using Rf values, and explain why purity matters in real products.